TrueNAS AppsTrueNAS Apps: Tutorials

 Resource Configuration Settings

 Accept the default values in Resources Configuration or enter new CPU and memory values.
-By default, this application is limited to use no more than 2 CPU cores and 4096 Megabytes available memory.
+By default, this application is limited to use no more than 2 CPU cores and 4096 megabytes available memory.
 The application might use considerably less system resources.

 Increasing inotify Watchers

 Syncthing uses inotify to monitor file system events, with one inotify watcher per monitored directory.
 Linux defaults to a maximum of 8192 inotify watchers.
-Using the Syncthing Enterprise app to sync directories with greater than 8191 subdirectories (possibly lower if other services are also utilizing inotify) produces errors that prevent automatic monitoring of file system changes.
+Using the Syncthing Enterprise app to sync directories with greater than 8191 subdirectories (possibly lower if other services are also using inotify) produces errors that prevent automatic monitoring of file system changes.

 Go to System > Advanced and locate the Sysctl widget.